codatio/codat-docs/docs/accounting-api/guides/bill-pay/setting-up.md

    - Use `demo-bill-pay.vercel.app` if you're using our [hosted demo app](#run-the-hosted-demo-app).
    - Use `localhost:3000` if you plan to clone the repository and [run the demo app on your local machine](#install-and-run-the-demo-app-locally).

-###  Check your data type settings

-In your [data type settings](https://app.codat.io/settings/data-types), check the data types required by the demo app are set to **Fetch on first link**.
-You'll need to select:

-- Bill Payments
-- Bills
-- Company

 ###  Run the hosted demo app

 If you want to quickly see the functionality of the demo app, you can run it on our Vercel instance in a few minutes.
 To get a deep dive into the code, we recommend you install and run the app on your local machine (see the next section).

 1. Go to the [demo-bill-pay](https://github.com/codatio/demo-bill-pay) repository on GitHub.
 2. Open https://demo-bill-pay.vercel.app/ in a new browser tab.
-The **Bill Pay** app start screen is displayed:
+The **Bill Pay** start screen is displayed:

    ![bill-pay_app-start-screen](/img/use-cases/bill-pay/bill-pay_app-start-screen-get-started.png)